 - Rule 1: Don’t be blinded by the maths and graphs: investing is as much an art and a gamble as science.

-- Rule 2: Leave your certainty at the threshold when investing: you may win or you may lose, but it will be interesting.
+- Rule 2: Leave your certainty at the threshold when investing: you may win or lose, but it will be interesting.

 - Rule 3: Don’t borrow to invest.